-First, It’s never too late to try to find a doula.
-Research has shown that your birth experience will be better overall if you prepare by taking a good childbirth class, (preferably from an independent instructor), and hire a doula to help you and your birth partner navigate the rocky road of labor and birth.
+First, It’s never too late to try to hire a doula for your baby’s birth.
+Research has shown that your birth experience will be better overall if you prepare by taking a good childbirth class, and hire a doula to help you and your birth partner navigate the rocky road of labor and birth.
 Below are links to doula associations and organizations that either train and certify or just list doulas.
-You can look in your area specifically.
+You can look in your area specifically and follow the tips below to help you hire just the right doula for you and your family..

 - Contact by email or phone at least 10 doulas.